Understanding the foreclosure process in NC is an important part of navigating your own home foreclosure.

 Experienced investors can help you by negotiating directly with banks to lower the amount you owe in a sale – or even eliminate it, even if your home is worth less than you owe.

-If you need to sell a property near Wilmington, we can help you.
+If you need to sell a property near Eastern, we can help you.

-We buy houses in Wilmington NC like yours from people who need to sell fast.
+We buy houses in Eastern NC like yours from people who need to sell fast.

 Give us a call anytime (910) 218-8874 or